TheJacksonLaboratory/single_cell_genetic_demultiplexing/notes/demuxlet_v2.md

    * First run `dsc-pileup` - see `/projects/skelld/shared/genetic_demultiplexing/demuxlet_v2/run_dsc_pileup.slurm`.
    * Second run `demuxlet` using the pileup files produced by `dsc-pileup` - see `/projects/skelld/shared/genetic_demultiplexing/demuxlet_v2/run_demuxlet_plp.slurm`.

-We should favor the second approach, running demuxlet in a two-step process.
+We should __favor the second approach__, running demuxlet in a two-step process.
 This way allows us more flexibility because we can run demuxlet multiple times in order to look at variability in parameter choices.